HOLIDAY SAFETY TRAVEL TIPS: WHAT YOU NEED TO KNOW (2022 UPDATE)

 If a flight is canceled while you’re in the airport:

-- Work the phones and social media while you’re waiting in line.
+- Work the phones, social media, and your airline’s app while you’re waiting in line.

 - If you can’t connect with domestic customer service, try the international lines.
 They may be available when domestic agents aren’t.